The Divine Feminine Version (DFV) of the New Testament: Basic Principles

 However, in relying more heavily on gender-neutral language for Godde, this translation did not emphasize the Divine Feminine.

 The same can be said of The Inclusive Bible: The First Egalitarian Translation, published by Sheed & Ward in 2007.
 The result of nineteen years of work by a Catholic group named Priests for Equality, this is the first one-volume edition of a gender-neutral Bible designed for liturgical purposes.
-This translation, which is more dynamic and poetic, also avoids using masculine language of Godde, but often avoids feminine language as well.
+This translation, which is more dynamic and poetic, also avoids using masculine language to describe Godde, but it often avoids feminine language as well.

 Both of these Bibles are excellent translations and highly recommended.
 They are two exceptions standing head and shoulders above other inclusive Bible versions.
 However, in relying so heavily on gender-neutral language for Godde, they offer only a partial concession to those of us who long for a recovery of the Divine Feminine within the Christian tradition.
 It doesn’t distract us by using masculine terms, but it doesn’t nourish us by using feminine terms either, nor does it challenge those who repudiate the Divine Feminine entirely.

 The Divine Feminine Version of the Bible seeks to change all of that.
 This version comes from a grassroots movement which is frustrated and tired of waiting for the mainstream publishing establishment to provide us with a Bible which incorporates the insights of generations of feminist, womanist, and liberationist scholarship, among others.
-More recent Bibles such as The Peoples’ Bible do reflect these concerns in their essays and annotations, but they still use translations such as the NRSV which describe Godde using masculine pronouns.
+More recent Bibles such as The Peoples’ Bible do reflect these concerns in their essays and annotations, but they still use translations such as the NRSV which describe Godde using masculine names, titles, and pronouns.
 We are confident that one day fresh translations reflecting more of these concerns will be made available by established publishers, but in the meantime a gap desperately needs to be filled, and this version aims to do that.

 The Development of The Divine Feminine Version (DFV)